luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_warning.png" height="20" align="top" alt='tip'></img>
-	<i>downloadDeleting dashboard pages and elements cannot be undone.
+	<i> Deleting dashboard pages and elements cannot be undone.
 Be careful when deleting pages or elements.</i>
 </p>

 #### Add an Element to a Page